• Skip to primary navigation

 • 💬 Comments

-There is no cooking necessary to create this flavorful condiment.
-Just chop your ingredients, dress with lime juice, season with salt, and it's ready to serve.
+Plus, it's so easy.
+There's no cooking needed to create this wildly flavorful dip or condiment.
+Just chop your ingredients, dress them with lime juice, season with salt, and it's ready to serve!

 What You'll Need